top of page

 Prior Approval Application to create two new flats.

-This planning application seeks to determine whether prior approval is required of the local planning authority concerning the change of use from Class E (Commercial, Business and Service Buildings) to a use Class within Class C3 (Dwellinghouses) of the of the Town and Country Planning Use Classes Order 1987 as amended as per the Town and Country Planning (General Permitted Development) Order 2015 (as amended), the proposal submitted is deemed permitted development by Schedule 2, Part 3, Class MA, subject to various limitations and conditions.
+This Prior Approval Application seeks to determine whether prior approval is required of the local planning authority concerning the change of use from Class E (Commercial, Business and Service Buildings) to a use Class within Class C3 (Dwellinghouses) of the of the Town and Country Planning Use Classes Order 1987 as amended as per the Town and Country Planning (General Permitted Development) Order 2015 (as amended), the proposal submitted is deemed permitted development by Schedule 2, Part 3, Class MA, subject to various limitations and conditions.
 One of the conditions stipulates that the applicant

 must apply to the Local Planning Authority (LPA) for a determination as to whether the prior

-approval of the authority will be required in regard to the following matters:
+approval of the authority will be required.

 The closest residential dwelling to the site appears to be approximately 100 metres south east on the same business park which was approved in April 2025 for a conversion from office to dwelling (25/01313/PRI031).
 The site is located within Flood Zone 1 per Environment Agency Flood Risk Mapping and Huntingdonshire Strategic Flood Risk Assessment 2024.
 The site is not located within any Conservation Area (CA), nor is the site located within the setting of a listed building and no ecological or legally protected tree designations are within or in proximity to the application site.
 The applicants seek to convert the second (top) second floor into two self-contained dwellings from its existing office use with associated parking with no private amenity space garden proposed.
 No external alterations to the building are required as part of the change of use and the existing